Skip to content

 3. Use the engine: If you need a class reference (e.g., for instanceof checks), import only from the Lite engine (@magmacomputing/tempo/core).

-Modern Tempo plugin are designed to be "plug-and-play."
-By using the definePlugin factory, a plugin registers itself with the global Tempo registry as soon as it's imported.
+Modern Tempo plugins are designed to be "plug-and-play."
+By using the defineExtension factory, a plugin registers itself with the global Tempo registry as soon as it's imported.

 typescript

-import '@magmacomputing/tempo/ticker'; // 1.
+import '@magmacomputing/tempo-plugin-ticker'; // 1.
 Module self-registers via side-effect

 import { Tempo } from '@magmacomputing/tempo/core'; // 2.
 Load the `lite` engine